schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 In CADET-Process, binding models are an example of the Strategy pattern: each binding model implements a common interface (computing the adsorption isotherm), and any binding model can be assigned to a unit operation and swapped at runtime without modifying the unit operation itself.
 This decoupling is precisely what makes the framework extensible — adding a new isotherm model requires no changes to the surrounding transport equations.

-Design patterns are not a universal solution and should be applied with judgement.
-Overuse leads to unnecessary abstraction layers that obscure rather than clarify.
-A balance between established patterns and the KISS principle from the previous section is therefore essential.
+Design patterns are not a universal solution: overuse leads to unnecessary abstraction that obscures rather than clarifies, and a balance with the KISS principle is crucial.

-In CADET-Process, OOP principles are applied throughout the framework.
-Unit operations, binding models, and optimization algorithms each share common base classes that define their interfaces, allowing them to be combined and exchanged without modifying the surrounding code.
-This modularity enables the flexible process configurations described in {numref}`implementation`.
+In CADET-Process, this balance is reflected in how OOP principles are applied: unit operations, binding models, and optimization algorithms each share common base classes that define their interfaces, allowing them to be combined and exchanged without modifying the surrounding code, as described in {numref}`implementation`.
-The following chapter discusses how the resulting codebase is documented to remain accessible to users and contributors.